makrai/notes/frege892-sinn-bedeut.md

 convention that 0 shall count as its reference, when the concept applies to no object or to more than one. y In the case of these sentences, various interpretations are easily possible.
-The sense of the sentence, `After Schleswig-Holstein was separated from Denmark, Prussia and Austria quarrelled' can also be rendered in the form `After the separation of Schleswig-Holstein
+The sense of the sentence, _After Schleswig-Holstein was separated from Denmark, Prussia and Austria quarrelled_ can also be rendered in the form _After the separation of Schleswig-Holstein_

-=50

-Gottlob Frege

 clauses.)
 In so far as each indicator refers to the other, both clauses together form a connected whole, which as a rule expresses only a single